Codeinwp/handbook-of-money/pages/introduction.md

 You are here because you want to learn about money.
 Why?
 Because they can solve almost all your problems, and they are hard to make.

+> “Money, if it does not bring you happiness, will at least help you be miserable in comfort.”
+– Helen Gurley Brown

 Even I do not know much about money.
 But we can explore it together.

 ![I guide others](memes/../../memes/i-guide-others.jpeg)